shipyardapp/Shipyard-Documentation/docs/reference/blueprints/blueprint-library/blueprint-library-overview.md

 #### Actions
 - HTTP Request
-- Download File from URL to Shipyard
+- Download File from URL to Platform

 ### File or Data Manipulation